seblucas/www-blog/content/en/oss/calibre-opds-php-server.md

 *	Search is available.
 *	With Dropbox / Owncloud it's very easy to have an up to date OPDS content server.
 *	100% OPDS valid code (checked with http://opds-validator.appspot.com/).
-*	It was fun to code.
+*	It was my first PHP experiment and so fun to code.

 **Disclaimer**